Frequently asked questionsAnswers from the LouvreVisit | FAQ | Groups

 Definitions:- ‘small group’, a group of 1 to 6 participants, with paid or free entry, accompanied by a group leader.
 A ‘small group’ may therefore number up to 7 participants total, including the group leader.

-- ‘large group’, a group of 7 to 25 participants, with paid or free entry, accompanied by a group leader.
-A ‘large group’ may not exceed 26 people, including the group leader.
+- ‘large group’ will consist of 20 participants with paid or free entry, accompanied by a group leader.
+A ‘large group’ will not exceed 21 people, including the group leader.

 - ‘school group’, a group of 7 to 35 participants maximum, including group leaders.